Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Determine the Tenant ID for Azure Stack

-If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD), then contact your Azure Stack Administrator to find out your tenant ID.
-Otherwise, if the Identity provider of your Azure Stack is Active Directory Federation Services (AD FS), then your tenant id is `adfs`.
+If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD), contact your Azure Stack Administrator to find your tenant ID.
+Otherwise, if the Identity provider of your Azure Stack is Active Directory Federation Services (ADFS), your tenant ID is `adfs`.

 ### Authentication example